seL4/microkit/docs/manual.md

 On ARM and RISC-V, the individual programs are combined to produce a single bootable *system image*.
 The format of the image is suitable for loading by the target board's bootloader.

-The Microkit tool, which is provided as part of the SDK, is used to generate the system image.
+On x86-64, there are two ELF images invovled.
+One for the seL4 kernel, and one for the initialiser that setups up the Microkit system.
+These are loaded by a Multiboot 2 compliant bootloader.

-On x86-64, the individual programs are combined to produce a capDL initialiser ELF image that is loaded by Multiboot as a boot module to seL4.
-More details in later sections.
+The Microkit tool, which is provided as part of the SDK, is used to generate the system image(s).

 The Microkit tool takes a *system description* as input.
 The system description is an XML file that specifies all the objects that make up the system.